 Graphics are all stock RPG Maker assets and I’m willing to bet that music is to.
 However, even using default assets was too tough because the attack animation for every character just involves a light swing of the weapon, including bows.
 I cannot remember any other details, and that’s probably a good thing.

-I was tempted to play through the entirety of Final Quest II just to see how much worse it gets, but there are way too many better uses of my time, and there is nothing that can redeem this game, nor RPGVideo, nor will there be anything that gives me any hope of them ever creating something good.
+I was tempted to play through the entirety of Final Quest II just to see how much worse it gets, but there are way too many better uses of my time.
+There is nothing that can redeem this game or RPGVideo, nor will there be anything that gives me any hope of them ever creating something good.
 I cannot even muster up the energy to make a more detailed review, nor do I even feel this game deserves it.

 Now that I think about it, I’m pretty sure the only reason the first Final Quest was playable was due to the Kickstarter donations.
 That is beyond pathetic.
 This game was not even close to being a finished product, and shame on Back to Basics Gaming for releasing it!